Egypt

 The age old question is how did they move these stones.
 The stones weigh between 2-30 tons.
 Some stones for the burial chamber weigh 70 tons.
 The missing casing stones are estimated to have weighed 15 tons.
 9:59.

-looking up at the Great Pyramid of Khufu.
+Looking up at the Great Pyramid of Khufu.
 It's estimated 2.3 million blocks were used in its construction.
 10:04

 A sign about the pyramid.
 10:07

-In front of the .
+In front of the Pyramid of Khafre.
 10:13

 Looking toward the top.
 10:13